luiscruz/luiscruz.github.io/_posts/2020-12-19-icse-visualizations.md

 The first thing I learned from it was that there are no "golden rules" that work for all your visualizations.
 Visualization are very heterogenous.
 They communicate all types of data using color, shapes, angles, size, shade, and other visual variables.

-The second thing I learned is that, while analyzing "golden rules", you can develop critical thinking and intuition that can help you create effective information visualizations.
+The second thing I learned was that, while analyzing "golden rules", you develop critical thinking and intuition that helps you create effective information visualizations.
 Here are the principles for graphical excellence that Edward Tufte proposes in his book:

 1. Above all else, show the data.
 Create the simplest graph that conveys the information you want to present.